 To Spread Awareness Against Cash-For-Vote, 36-Yr-Old Cycles 2,450 Km In 40 Days

 Election is at our doorstep.
 As we approach the election date, we see parties and politicians lining up before voters with promises.
 There are few of them who go ahead and offer money, liquor, clothes and what not, just to garner votes.
-This is not even unethical as it is permitted by the Election Commission.
+This is not even unethical as it is not permitted by the Election Commission.

 A 36-year-old man, realising that bribing voters is more common than one would like to believe, Chintakayala Srinu from Andhra Pradesh embarked upon a journey across the state on his cycle.
 Through this, Srinu aimed at spreading awareness against selling votes.